Zachary117/MassTransitObserverTest/README.md

 The `IConsumeObserver` will report that `ConsumeFault` was called three times.
 Once for each consumption that failed.

 **Actual behavior:**
-The `IConsumeObserver` report that `ConsumeFault` is called only once.
+The `IConsumeObserver` reports that `ConsumeFault` is called only once.
 When consumption fails but all redeliveries have not been exaused, PostConsume is called instead.

 **Output example:**
 ```
 PreConsume
-EXCEPTION STACK TRACE
+WARNING EXCEPTION STACK TRACE IS PRINTED TO CONSOLE
 PostConsume
 PreConsume
 PostConsume
 PreConsume
-EXCEPTION STACK TRACE
+WARNING EXCEPTION STACK TRACE IS PRINTED TO CONSOLE
 PostConsume
 PreConsume
 PostConsume
 PreConsume
+WARNING EXCEPTION STACK TRACE IS PRINTED TO CONSOLE
-EXCEPTION STACK TRACE
+ERROR EXCEPTION STACK TRACE IS PRINTED TO CONSOLE
 ConsumeFault
 ```